awatiffawang/SFC-using-CNN-Parihaka-3D/README.md

 This experiment runs fully on Google Collab and uses Wandb package (requires account).
 We use a total of 25 RAM (retrieved for free using Hackanons), only uses Google CPU (no GPU usage) and runs for a total of <5 hours.

-Link to original challange: https://www.aicrowd.com/challenges/seismic-facies-identification-challenge
+Link to the original challange: https://www.aicrowd.com/challenges/seismic-facies-identification-challenge

 Good luck and have fun exploring!